Video game localization: Production models

-Officially produced localization generally fit into one of two categories: "Post-gold" or "Sim-ship".
+Officially produced localizations generally fit into one of two categories: "Post-gold" or "Sim-ship".
 Post-gold means that the game has been released and completed.
 This usually means there is a gap of time between the release of a localized version and original.
 The post-gold model allows the producers of a localization to access and play the fully completed game, generally allowing more time to work on and complete a thorough translation.
 This model was commonly used by Japanese AAA producers, but these companies are now moving towards the sim-ship style.

 The other main model is "Sim-ship".
 This is when a localization is produced before the original game has been released.
 This method is more viable as games are prone to be pirated at release so there is a profit incentive to releasing this way.
 Though being crucial to maintain a good release window and leave games less prone to piracy, Sim-ship has its drawbacks.
 When localizing with this model, a completed game is unlikely to be ready.
 This results in a few risks for the continuity of the game, since a lot of the crucial context and information needed may be missing.
 Most western games follow this model.

 There are two means to go about making a localization that follow one of each of these models: outsourced or in-house.
 Most game companies in North America and Europe rely on outsourcing as a means of localization.
 This model is also popular in emerging video game markets such as Chile, Russia, and China.
 When outsourced, a company that specializes in producing localization is hired to undertake the process.
 An issue that arises with an outsourced localization is that the company lacks knowledge of the game, as opposed to in-house developers.
 A localization that arises from the lack of knowledge about the game is commonly known as a "blind localization".